nbkhope/getting-started-react-native/GUIDE.md

 The first part of your component file will import all the modules necessary for React Native.
 The first import is typically the one to import `react` and the second import statement will import the built-in components from `react-native`.
 You will be changing the latter often as you implement new features and will be required to use new components in the application.

 The second part of the component file is the component class itself: the name of the class defines the name of the component.
 Note that all component classes must inherit from the **Component** class.
-JavaScript classes were introduced to ECMAScript 6, so you should get used to the new syntax.
-Many elements from React Native will be using the new syntax over the old one before ES6.
+JavaScript classes were introduced in ECMAScript 6, so you should get used to the new syntax.
+Many elements from React Native will be using the new syntax instead of the old one before ES6.

-Every component class must include the render() function, which will define how your component view will be rendered.
+Every component class must include the **render()** function, which will define how your component view will be rendered.
 All you have to do is define render() and return something that will be display to the screen:

 ```
 class MyCustomComponent extends Component {